arshealam4/node-express-microservice/user/README.md

 # user-service

 ## Description
-* we can get all users and user by id.
+* we can add, get all users and user by id.
-* run loadData.ts to load users
+* we also can connect with log service from here and store users log.

 ## Quick Start
-* cd microservice-nest-tcp/user-service
+* cd node-express-microservice/user
-* load dummy products: node src/scripts/loadData.js
 * npm install
-* npm run start:dev

-## Run Test
-* npm run test:e2e
+* npm start